PolicyBrief

 Fiscal Year 2025 Veterans Affairs Major Medical Facility Authorization Act

-This bill authorizes a major, multi-component medical facility construction project for the Department of Veterans Affairs in St. Louis, Missouri, for Fiscal Year 2026, with a cost ceiling of over $1.76 billion.
+This act authorizes a major medical facility project for the Department of Veterans Affairs in St. Louis, Missouri, for fiscal year 2026, with a funding limit of over \$1.76 billion.

 Jerry Moran